M*A*S*H (film)

-The film inspired the television series M*A*S*H, which ran from 1972 to 1983.
-Gary Burghoff, who played Radar O'Reilly, was the only actor playing a major character who appeared in both the movie and the TV series.
-Altman despised the TV series, calling it "the antithesis of what we were trying to do" with the movie.
+The film inspired the television series of the same name, which ran from 1972 to 1983.
+Gary Burghoff, who played Radar O'Reilly, was the only actor playing a major character who appeared in both the film and the television series.
+Altman despised the TV series, calling it "the antithesis of what we were trying to do" with the film.

 Plot

-In 1951, the 4077th Mobile Army Surgical Hospital in South Korea is assigned two new surgeons, "Hawkeye" Pierce and "Duke" Forrest, who arrive in a stolen Army Jeep.
-They are insubordinate, womanizing, mischievous rule-breakers, but they soon prove to be excellent combat surgeons.
-Other characters already stationed at the camp include bumbling commanding officer Henry Blake, his hyper-competent chief clerk Radar O'Reilly, dentist Walter "Painless Pole" Waldowski, the incompetent and pompous surgeon Frank Burns, and the contemplative Chaplain Father Mulcahy.
+In 1951, the 4077th Mobile Army Surgical Hospital in South Korea is assigned two new surgeons, "Hawkeye" Pierce and "Duke" Forrest, who arrive in a stolen Jeep.
+They are insubordinate, womanizing, mischievous rule-breakers, but they prove to be excellent combat surgeons.
+Other characters include the bungling commanding officer Henry Blake, his hyper-competent chief clerk Radar O'Reilly, dentist Walter "Painless Pole" Waldowski, the pompous and incompetent surgeon Frank Burns, and the contemplative Chaplain Father Mulcahy.

-The main characters in the camp divide into two factions.
 Irritated by Frank's religious fervor, Hawkeye and Duke get Blake to move him to another tent so newly arrived chest surgeon Trapper John McIntyre can move in.
-The three doctors (the "Swampmen", after the nickname for their tent) have little respect for military protocol, having been drafted into the Army, and are prone to pranks, womanizing, and heavy drinking.
-Frank is a straitlaced military officer who wants everything done efficiently and by the book, as is Margaret Houlihan, who has been assigned to the 4077th as head nurse.
-The two bond over their respect for regulations and start a secret romance.
-With help from Radar, the Swampmen sneak a microphone into a tent where the couple are making love and broadcast their passion over the camp's PA system, embarrassing them badly and earning Houlihan the nickname "Hot Lips."
-The next morning, Hawkeye goads Frank into assaulting him, resulting in the latter's removal from the camp for psychiatric evaluation.
-Later, when Hot Lips is showering, the Swampmen prank her by pulling the tent sides off and exposing her naked body, in order to settle a bet over whether or not she is a natural blonde.
-Furious and embarrassed, Hot Lips screams at Blake for letting his staff run wild and failing to discipline them.
+The three draftee doctors (the "Swampmen", after the nickname for their tent) have little respect for military protocol, and pass time with pranks and heavy drinking.
+Frank, a straitlaced by-the-book military officer, bonds with Margaret Houlihan, the 4077th's head nurse and develop a love affair.
+Radar and the Swampmen sneak a microphone into her tent and broadcast the pair's sexual encounter over the public address system, earning Houlihan the nickname "Hot Lips".
+The next morning, Hawkeye goads Frank into assaulting him, and Burns is removed for psychiatric evaluation.
+Later, when Houlihan is showering, the Swampmen pull the tent sides off and expose her, in order to settle a bet over whether she is a natural blonde.
+Houlihan confronts Blake for his weak leadership and threatens to resign her commission; Blake bluntly tells her she can do so.